robgray/racersleaderboard/README.md

 Grab the source for the version you want and build it.
 You'll need to add two environment variables "**iracing.password**" and "**iracing.username**".
 Yeah, no way I was checking those into public source control :).

-You'll also need to adjust the
+You'll also need to adjust the custid's and they'll need to be people you are "studying" in iracing.
+I hope to fix that soon.